rainkeebs/hubris-mv-case/README.md

 Uses 10x m2.5x4(ish)mm screws, [coriander plate](https://trashman.wiki/en/files), and PrimeKB feet.

+HHKB top has a 1.25u blocker on the left side, 1u on the right side.

 As of the date this is last updated these files have been tested with 3D printing, and a CNC version is in production.

 Any further questions contact rain#3950 on Discord